EngineerBetter/engineerbetter-hugo/content/blog/changing-minds.md

 In his book, Gardner helpfully enumerates some ways to representationally redescribe an idea.
 Being able to describe an idea in all of these ways greatly improves its chances of effecting change.

-1. Narrative: are there stories about the idea?
+1. **Narrative**: are there stories about the idea?
 What about the journey someone went on when adopting it?
 What happened to the people that adopted continuous delivery?
-1. Quantitative: facts and figures.
+1. **Quantitative**: facts and figures.
 How much faster is continuous delivery?
 How much rework did it avoid?
 How much more money did the business make as a result?
-1. Logic: does the idea stand up to scrutiny?
+1. **Logic**: does the idea stand up to scrutiny?
 Does it align with other accepted methods of reasoning?
 How does working in small, frequent batches reduce risk rather than increase it?
-1. Existential: what does this _mean_ for people?
+1. **Existential**: what does this _mean_ for people?
 Does it help us lead better lives?
 Does practising continuous delivery lead to increased motivation and less wasted time at work?
-1. Aesthetic: is the idea beautiful?
+1. **Aesthetic**: is the idea beautiful?
 Does it show elegance?
 Does continuous delivery allow us to strip away ugly, complicated, manual processes?
-1. Hands-on: showing the idea in action.
+1. **Hands-on**: showing the idea in action.
 This is why [our immersive week-in-the-life training courses](http://www.engineerbetter.com/blog/immersive-intensive-training/) work so well.
-1. Social: what impact could this have on other people?
+1. **Social**: what impact could this have on other people?
 What groups will it make you a part of?
 Once you're continuously delivering cloud-native software, will you be part of a bigger community?
 Will continuously delivering features in record time help the lives of your customers?

 When Dan Young and I founded EngineerBetter, we lamented that other folks would shrug their shoulders and say things like _"It's a people problem!
 Culture change is hard!"_